scripting/wpEditorDemo/README.md

 I want this to be a big thing.
 It's a big part of what I did with WordLand, was create a way for lots of editors to work with WordPress posts.
 This a step in building a social web that has all replaceable parts.
 WordPress is a very strong foundation to build on.
 And it has a great API that makes a project like this possible.

+### Code-reading hint

+Look for <i>myWordpress</i> in the code.
+Those are the points where this demo app connects to WordPress via wpIdentity.

+There are quite a few other calls, you can find the source code for the <i>wordPress</i> object in api2.js in wpIdentity.

+Here's a list of these calls, in alphabetic order, in the code as of November 14, 2025.

+* myWordpress.addPost

+* myWordpress.connectWithWordpress

+* myWordpress.getSiteList

+* myWordpress.getUserInfoSync

+* myWordpress.logOffWordpress

+* myWordpress.readDraft

+* myWordpress.readUserDataFile

+* myWordpress.startup

+* myWordpress.updatePost

+* myWordpress.userIsSignedIn

+* myWordpress.writeUniqueFile

+* myWordpress.writeUserDataFile

 ### Demo

 This repo contains the source code to a very plain textarea that you can edit text in.